 Usually, Test Lead prepares Test Plan and Testers involve in the process of preparing test plan document.
 Once the test plan is well prepared, then the testers write test scenarios and test cases based on test plan document.

-Test Plan Template – Following are the sections of Test Plan document as per IEEE 829 standards:
+Following are the sections of test plan document as per IEEE 829 standards.

 Let’s see each component of the Test Plan Document.
 We are going to present the Test Plan Document as per IEEE 829 Standards.